DataBoySu/databoysu-readme-translator/README.md

 While the quality is high, **manual review is required for the final 5%**.

 > [!NOTE] \
-> This pipeline was <strong> not made to replace human documentation localizers </strong> \
+> This pipeline was **not made to replace human documentation localizers** \
-> but to provide them a <strong> ready-made template </strong> \
+> but to provide them a **ready-made template** \
-> to style/improve the tone and wordings as they prefer, instead of having to make such translations from scratch.
+> to style & improve the tone and wordings as they prefer, instead of having to make such translations from scratch.

 From Beginners starting out GitHub to experienced maintainers looking to create new projects, and want to whip up a quick multi-lingual readme can use this tool for one-click setup without any hassle.